FFTAI/teleoperation/README.md

 - `--sim`: Default to `False`.
 Start the teleoperation with simulation mode, which means the robot will not move, only show in the meshcat.
 - `--wait_time`: Default to `1`.
 Set the wait time for user to initialize their hand pose to align with the robot's hand.
 - `session_name`: Name of the session.

+## Credits

+This project is based on the amazing [OpenTeleVision](https://github.com/OpenTeleVision/TeleVision) project.
+We would like to thank the original authors for their contributions.